dotnet/AspNetCore.Docs/aspnetcore/tutorials/your-first-mac-aspnet.md

 The Search viewlet allows you to search the folder tree of files you have open.
 The search is for filenames and file contents.

-*Code* will integrate with Git if it is installed on your system.
-You can easily initialize a new repository, make commits, and push changes from the Git viewlet.
+*VS Code* will integrate with Git if it is installed on your system.
+You can initialize a new repository, make commits, and push changes from the Git viewlet.

 ![GIT sidebar indicating 'This workspace isn't yet under git source control' with an 'Initialize git repository' button](your-first-mac-aspnet/_static/vscode-git.png)

 The Debug viewlet supports interactive debugging of applications.

-Code's editor has a ton of great features.
+VS Code's editor has a ton of great features.
 You'll notice unused using statements are underlined and can be removed automatically by using `⌘ .` or `Ctrl + .` when the lightbulb icon appears.
 Classes and methods also display how many references there are in the project to them.

 More on editor in [Visual Studio Code](https://code.visualstudio.com).

-## Using Visual Studio Code debugger
+## Using the VS Code debugger

 The sample is configured to use [Kestrel](../fundamentals/servers/kestrel.md) for the web server.